Boeing B-29 Superfortress: Variants

-The B-29D led progressively to the XB-44, and the family of B-50 Superfortress (which was powered by four 3500 hp Pratt & Whitney R-4360-35 Wasp Major engines).
+The other differences came through added equipment for varied mission roles.
+These roles included cargo carriers (CB); rescue aircraft (SB); weather ships (WB); and trainers (TB); and aerial tankers (KB).
+Some were used for odd purposes such as flying relay television transmitters under the name of Stratovision.
 Another role was as a mothership.
 This included being rigged for carrying the experimental parasite fighter aircraft, such as the McDonnell XF-85 Goblin and Republic F-84 Thunderjets as in flight lock on and offs.
 It was also used to develop the Airborne Early Warning program; it was the ancestor of various modern radar picket aircraft.
 A B-29 with the original Wright Duplex Cyclone powerplants was used to air-launch the Bell X-1 supersonic research rocket aircraft, as well as Cherokee rockets for the testing of ejection seats.

+The B-29D led progressively to the XB-44, and the family of B-50 Superfortress (which was powered by four 3500 hp Pratt & Whitney R-4360-35 Wasp Major engines).
 Some B-29s were modified to act as testbeds for various new systems or special conditions, including fire-control systems, cold-weather operations, and various armament configurations.
 Several converted B-29s were used to experiment with aerial refueling and re-designated as KB-29s.
 Perhaps the most important tests were conducted by the XB-29G.
 It carried prototype jet engines in its bomb bay, and lowered them into the air stream to conduct measurements.